 I regularly meet with leaders from the local community and work closely with many businesses in the Nottingham area – often to help arrange employment opportunities for students or to co-ordinate events.
 This also gives me opportunities to discuss how we can make my home city a safe, enjoyable and successful place for business and pleasure alike.
-Being an Ambassador for Nottingham means that I can encourage others to enjoy and believe in Nottingham as much as I do.
+Being an International Hospitality Ambassador for Nottingham means that I can encourage others to enjoy and believe in Nottingham as much as I do.

 We celebrate that Nottingham is an historic city which helps to attract national and international tourists as well as businesses.
 However, our vibrant city is still an up-and-coming place to be, offering numerous museums and art galleries, several live music venues including the Nottingham Arena at the National Ice Centre and Rock City and has recently been observed as England’s first City of Football.
 In addition, with the amazing local producers in Nottinghamshire, we are guaranteed some outstanding quality foods from this area.